The FBI Story: Plot

 Hardesty recounts his involvement in the capture and deaths of numerous mobsters of the day, including John Dillinger, Pretty Boy Floyd, Baby Face Nelson and Machine Gun Kelly.
 Kelly coined the term, "G-Men", during his arrest, when he shouted, "Don't shoot G-Men, don't shoot!".
 Because she fears for his life and cannot persuade Chip to leave the bureau, Lucy decides to spend some time apart, and takes the children for an extended stay with her parents.
 While preparing an Easter egg hunt, Lucy calls her mother "a real nag".
 Lucy's mother sarcastically says that Lucy's father is also "a nag".
 Realizing that she has been nagging Hardesty to leave his job, and that the family is miserable without him, Lucy and the children return home.

 With the U.S. entry into World War II, "enemy aliens" (Americans of Japanese, German and Italian descent) are rounded up by the FBI and sent to internment camps, to prevent possible espionage and collaboration with Axis powers.
 The ranks of the bureau are doubled from about 2,500 to more than 5,000 agents.
 One of those aspiring new agents is the deceased Sam's son, George, who is worried that he will never live up to his father's reputation; a romance buds between him and Hardesty's oldest daughter.
 Hardesty's only son announces his enlistment in the U.S. Marine Corps.

-Hardesty is sent to South America to relieve three agents whose identities have been compromised.
+During the war, Hardesty is sent to South America to relieve three agents whose identities have been compromised.
 (Note: The CIA did not yet exist at the time, and U.S. wartime covert activities in Latin America were directed by the FBI's Special Intelligence Service.)
 The third one is George; he has been deep in the jungle intercepting secret radio messages.
 Local authorities move in, forcing the FBI agents to destroy the equipment and flee.
 Hardesty and Lucy's son is eventually killed in the Battle of Iwo Jima.

 Later, a New York City clothes cleaner finds a hollow half-dollar with microfilm inside.
 The FBI investigates and tracks the owner of the clothing, a communist spy, leading to his capture as well as that of an associate.

 Hardesty concludes his speech to the FBI.
 He is greeted by his family outside the building.
 He now has a grandson.
 The family drives away.